 - Cats are estimated to be in one of three or four weight categories: young kitten, small, medium or large.
-It is faster.
-And drugs can be drawn up in advance of the clinic for 4 sizes.
+Drugs can be drawn up in advance of the clinic for the 4 sizes.
+This saves a lot of time and money.
 But what about the cat?
 A medium cat might be 5-9 lbs.
 The 5 lb cat is going to be deeper under anesthesia than the 9 lb cat.
 The goal of anesthesia is to provide unconsciousness without death.
 The line between these two stages is not vast.
 At Ace of Spays, drugs are administered according to exact weight, aiming for the least amount of the drug needed to provide adequate anesthesia.

 - Many clinics group dogs into small, medium and large on intake and administer one of three basic doses of pre-operative medications based on these weight estimates.
 The medication is usually a fairly heavy sedative.
 Anesthesia is then given based on the dog’s actual weight.
-At Ace of Spays, all dogs are weighed at the time of intake for appropriate dosing of pre-operative pain and anxiety-relief medications.
+At Ace of Spays, all dogs are weighed at the time of intake for appropriate dosing of ALL medications.

 - Long-Acting Drugs: The best way to decrease pricing and increased the number of pets served in clinics is to eliminate “down-time” of staff.
 Drugs that remain in the system for a fairly long period of time given at doses that provide a fairly deep level of unconsciousness are very helpful.
 This technique eliminates time delays that occur when the veterinarian’s speed at one particular surgery is altered in either direction.
 The next pet is ready before the veterinarian finishes the prior surgery and remains ready for a long time in the event of delays.
 Often, the pet doesn’t need the anesthesia machine at all.
 At Ace of Spays, this technique is rejected in favor of short-acting anesthetics and anesthesia machine usage.
 The machine allows the most rapid changes in the state of consciousness so that pets can be kept unconscious in a safer manner.